When you hire a car / van / motorhome

 by the credit card company to determine the coverage,

-ensuring that it covers the country in which you are
+ensuring that it covers the country in which you

-Excess (non waiver, deductible) on the policy.
+is an Excess (non waiver, deductible) on the policy.

 What